Material Use

 Things to check for plasterboard

-• New Zealand currently has no facilities for recycling plasterboard back into plasterboard.
+- New Zealand currently has limited facilities for recycling plasterboard waste back into new plasterboard.

 Things to check for timber